-This is one of my favorite alternatives.
+This is one of my favourite alternatives.
 I’ve used Mixpanel and a few projects and love its simplicity.

-Mixpanel lets you dive deep into user behavior.
+Mixpanel lets you dive deep into user behaviour.

-- “Nudge” users with messages based on real-time set behaviors.
+- “Nudge” users with messages based on real-time set behaviours.

 - Analyze predictive data models to see which users are more likely to convert.